cert-manager/cert-manager/docs/getting-started/webhook.rst

 In order to provide advanced resource validation, cert-manager includes a ValidatingWebhookConfiguration_ resource which is deployed into the cluster.

-This allows cert-manager to validate that Issuer, ClusterIssuer, Certificate, and CertificateRequest resources that are submitted to the apiserver are syntactically valid, and catch issues with your resources early on.
+This allows cert-manager to validate that cert-manager API resources that are submitted to the apiserver are syntactically valid, and catch issues with your resources early on.

 If you disable the webhook component, cert-manager will still perform the same resource validation however it will not reject 'create' events when the